 But does Ericson reflect characteristics of other fictional detectives from his own era?
 I decided it was time to explore works that have been suggested as beating Poe’s “The Murders of the Rue Morgue” for the title of the first piece of detective fiction.
 For example, Catherine Crowe’s Susan Hopley; or, Circumstantial Evidence (1841) has been described by Lucy Sussex as “a novel with three female detectives, and centred on a murder mystery, [published] four months before Poe’s ‘The Mysteries of the Rue Morgue’.”
 However, it’s only one of a number of works that have been offered as pre-Poe detective fiction, notably, Voltaire’s Zadig, or The Book of Fate (1748), Godwin’s Caleb Williams (1794), Hoffmann’s Mademoiselle de Scudéri (1819), and the anonymous Richmond; Or, Scenes in the Life of a Bow Street Officer, Drawn Up from His Private Memoranda (1827).*

-Another story that challenges Poe’s status as writer of the first detective story is also the closest to Herbert’s in that they were published five years apart in the U.S. William Evans Burton’s “The Secret Cell” appeared in two parts in September and October of 1837.
+Another story that challenges Poe’s status as writer of the first detective story is William Evans Burton’s “The Secret Cell,” which appeared in two parts in September and October of 1837.
 Though published in Philadelphia, the story is set in London.
 The urban setting is only one of its contrasts with Herbert’s “The Haunted Homestead,” which is set in rural New England.
 Burton writes about a kidnapping case probed by L—, a police official.
 In fact, the tale might even be considered a police procedural despite its romanticized elements.
 In contrast, Herbert uses an amateur detective and something closer to what would become called a whodunit format — both elements that Poe continued in the first two Dupin stories.
 Poe also borrowed Burton’s use of a first-person narrator who assists the detective.
 Only Herbert uses third-person narration.

 Despite their contrasts, Burton’s and Herbert’s stories have some common traits, and it’s here that Ericson’s adventure clearly reflects other detective fiction of the same era.
 For instance, L— and Ericson work a lot harder than readers to recognize the culprit.
 Early in “The Secret Cell,” we meet “an hypocritical hyena of a niece” who “raved and swore the loudest revenge” upon learning that the inheritance she was counting on would be given to Mary Lobenstein, who becomes the kidnapping victim.
 Likewise, in the first part of “The Haunted Homestead,” Cornelius Heyer is described as “a tall, dark-visaged, gloomy-looking man, wearing a long and formidable butcher-knife in his buff belt.”
 Heyer offers to guide a young, aristocratic-looking man known only as “the traveler” over rough terrain and through stormy darkness.
 At one point, Cornelius says he’ll head home and gives the traveler directions that, at the first bridge, would take him off “the most traveled route.”
 Lo and behold, the traveler is attacked, recognizing “the dark visage and the gloomy scowl” as well as “the glitter of the long butcher-knife” of the man who kills him.
 Readers are pretty certain who that is, but yeah, it could be coincidence or perhaps someone disguised as Heyer.
 Heyer’s twin brother?
 Herbert goes on to describe the criminal’s subsequent actions — but clumsily avoids stating a name outright.
 Oddly, Herbert never absolutely confirms that Heyer is the culprit in the end, leaving us only 99% sure we know it was him.
 Clearly, the whodunit was something very new.
 (And remember that in “The Purloined Letter,” the third Dupin story, there’s almost no doubt of who the culprit is.
 Rather than unmask the culprit, the detective’s challenge is to outsmart him and retrieve the purloined letter.)